 (3) The relative financial ability of each parent;

-(4) The quality of home environment and the parental guidance each
+(4) The quality of the home environment and the parental guidance each

-(5) The ability of each parent to provide for the child’s emotional and
+(5) The power of each parent to provide for the child’s emotional and

 (6) The relative fitness of each parent;

 (7) The length of time the present custodial arrangement has been

 (8) The desires of the child.

 GUIDELINES FOR CLIENTS IN CUSTODY AND VISITATION CASES

 We have found that the outcome of a custody or visitation case depends, in large part, on the preparation which goes into it.
 In that regard, there are many things which you can do to aid in the preparation of your case.

 The following are areas where your preparation can be most helpful: